Rock Musical Bleach

 Rock Musical Bleach (ロックミュージカル ブリーチ, Rokkumyūjikaru Burīchi), often referred as BuriMyu, are a series of rock musicals produced by Studio Pierrot and Nelke Planning.
 The musicals are based on Tite Kubo's manga Bleach.
 The Rock Musical Bleach consists of live performances that follow the manga plotline from the Soul Society arc and The Live Bankai shows with the original script.
 The first musical was directed by Takuya Hiramitsu, with a script adaptation by Naoshi Okumura.
 The music is completely original and was written by Shoichi Tama.
 The premiere was held in Space Zero Hall in Shinjuku, Tokyo from August 17–28, 2005.

 Synopsis

-The story follows the life of high school student Ichigo Kurosaki after he obtains a Soul Reaper powers from another Soul Reaper, Rukia Kuchiki.
+The story follows the life of high school student Ichigo Kurosaki after he obtains Soul Reaper powers from another Soul Reaper, Rukia Kuchiki.
 For transferring her Soul Reaper powers to a human, Rukia Kuchiki was sent back to the Soul Society and sentenced to death.
 In order to save Rukia from execution, Ichigo along with his friends goes to the enemy territory where he engages the members of Gotei 13, the main military force in the Soul Society.